A Comprehensive Guide to Google Colab

 You can go to Google Colab using this link.
 This is the screen you’ll get when you open Colab:

 Click on the NEW NOTEBOOK button to create a new Colab notebook.
-You can also upload your local notebook to Colab by clicking the upload button:
+Upload your local notebook to Colab by clicking the upload button:

 You can also import your notebook from Google Drive or GitHub, but they require an authentication process.